 20. Beer/Soda Can Popcorn

-Popcorn in a Beer Can.
+Popcorn in a beer can.
 Pour some popcorn kernels into an empty beer can (about ¼ of the way full), add some popcorn oil, and place the can on the edge of the fire.
-Allow the kernels to do their thing until the pops slow down to more than a couple seconds apart.
+Allow the kernels to do their thing until the pops slow down to more than a couple of seconds apart.
 Cut the can in half and enjoy!
 Read more about this awesome trick right here.

 21. Prioritize Your Sleeping Comfort